 - Public engagement, monitoring and research, implementation tools such as the Conservation Action Network, Conservation Opportunity Areas, and strategies for climate adaptation are also each available by chapter.

-- View and download species in Greatest Conservation Need lists and information including stressors and actions, information for viewing and download.
+- View and download Species in Greatest Conservation Need lists and information about associated habitats, stressors, and actions.

 - View and download spatial data of habitats, high quality core areas and connectivity corridors in the Conservation Action Network, and Conservation Opportunity Areas for partnerships.